Thinking of ML from a product development perspective

 “The creation of products with new or different characteristics that offer new or additional benefits to the customer.
 Product development may involve modification of an existing product or its presentation, or formulation of an entirely new product that satisfies a newly defined customer want or market niche.”

-Now, ML-based product development is all about applying data science findings on existing product to improve customer experience and keep customers more engaged and increase revenue.
-“Customers also bought” suggestions in an ecommerce site is an ML-based suggestion intended in increasing the cart value.
+Now, Machine Learning based product development is all about applying data science findings on existing product to improve customer experience and keep customers more engaged and increase revenue.
+“Customers also bought” suggestions in an ecommerce site is a Machine Learning -based suggestion intended in increasing the cart value.

 Why is ML talked about in everyday life?